rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 has a method `kind` that we can call to get an `io::ErrorKind` value.
 `io::ErrorKind` is an enum provided by the standard library that has variants representing the different kinds of errors that might result from an `io` operation.
-The variant we're interested in is `ErrorKind::NotFound`, which indicates the file we're trying to open doesn't exist yet.
+The variant we’re interested in is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.

-The condition `if error.kind() == ErrorKind::NotFound` is called a *match guard*: it's an extra condition on a `match` arm that further refines the arm's pattern.
-This condition must be true in order for that arm's code to get run;
+The condition `if error.kind() == ErrorKind::NotFound` is called a *match guard*: it’s an extra condition on a `match` arm that further refines the arm’s pattern.
+This condition must be true in order for that arm’s code to get run;
 otherwise, the pattern matching will move on to consider the next arm in the `match`.
 The `ref` in the pattern is needed so that the `error` is not moved into the guard condition but is merely referenced by it.
 The reason `ref` is